willh/willh.github.com/_posts/2019-02-18-mapping-the-work-of-a-software-developer.md

   - it's possible to keep on peddling the same stuff without learning new skills or practices
   - you can abuse the customer/your employer's inertia, and spread FUD to stay in your comfort zone
   - this will implicitly box the customer in to things you can already do
-  - this will backfire
+  - this will look sustainable for a while as the late majority take longer to adapt
-  - eventually they'll want to move on and they'll not think you have skills or aptitude
+  - this will backfire: eventually they'll want to move on and they'll not think you have skills or aptitude
   - Jevons' paradox applies, if you solve their problems faster, end projects sooner, they'll have more budget to spend on more work with you and all the more reason to feel confident in doing so when they see results

-### For your career as a developer what does this mean
+### For your career as a software engineer what does this mean
-  - you're going to be learning another set of new frameworks every few years
-  - custom development won't go away, but for non-unique domain problems will definitely diminish
-  - the further away from customer problems the more likely your work to be automated or replaced
-  - so unless you are the people automating this or replacing this you might be in trouble
+  - As you've probably picked up - you're going to be learning another set of new frameworks every few years, with increasing levels of abstraction.
+Custom development won't go away, but for non-unique domain problems will definitely diminish as productised solutions become more easily integrated.
+The further away from the customer's specific problems you are, the more likely your work to be automated or replaced entirely.
+Unless you are the people automating it or replacing it you might be in trouble.
-  - stay further up the value chain, don't shy away from business people or architecture decisions
-  - the act of turning an architecture diagram into code will probably become more common
-  - understanding why or why not to implement something is not easily inferred by a machine

-### Also
+  As a software engineer, staying further up the value chain means don't shy away from business people or architecture decisions.
+The promised land of turning an architecture diagram into code will probably become closer to reality in more useful cases, but this will reflect the generic or lower value parts at first.
+Understanding why or why not to implement something is not as easily inferred by a machine - this is better understood by someone who understands the technical details but also the nature of the problem and the context and its constraints.

-  - when enjoying productivity with abstractions you should probably still understand one layer below
-  - not just for finding the best time to use the abstractions, or to deal with leaks (they will leak)
-  - but also to have an ear to the ground for the next shift underneath that might affect your area
-  - if you're sitting pretty on containers and k8s for the last three years as a market leader but haven't heard of serverless then you're missing the next shift
-  - find your own niche, with a bias towards up and to the left if you want newer problems and innovative areas
-  - working dragging people to the right is where a lot of effort will remain; understand what you want
+  While enjoying the productivity gains from new abstractions you should probably still understand one layer below: not just for finding the best time to use the abstractions, or to deal with leaks (they will leak), but also to have an ear to the ground for the next shift underneath that might affect your area.
+If you're sitting pretty on containers and k8s for the last three years as a market leader but haven't heard of serverless then you're missing the next shift.
+Find your own niche, with a bias towards up and to the left if you want newer problems and innovative areas.
+Working on enabling people to move to the right is where a lot of effort will remain, so understand what you want.

 #### Caveats
-  - Someone's gotta turn undifferentiated heavy lifting into services, so someone is doing custom/genesis work in turning product work into commodity and setting up automatic region-distributed multi-tenancy and all that.
+  Someone's gotta turn undifferentiated heavy lifting into services: while it always happens as technology evolves, it doesn't evolve by itself.
+Someone is doing custom/genesis work in turning product work into commodity and setting up that check-box automatic region-distributed multi-tenancy and all that.
+The cloud computing resources we now take for granted only exist because different sets of people worked on making those abstractions and those generic solutions, so I don't mean to imply 'innovation' only happens on the far left of the map.

-  - Working on difficult engineering and ops problems _at_ Microsoft/Azure/etc no doubt is highly specialised work, but their users are not retail insurance clients; their users are the developers, IT operations and engineering directors from those retail insurance providers who are choosing to take a particular approach to technology and want to use the platform to build fastert's innovative for what top level user needs it is solving and how you stay ahead of the creeping commoditisation
+  Working on difficult engineering and ops problems _at_ Microsoft/Azure/etc no doubt is highly specialised work, but their users are not retail insurance clients; their users are the developers, IT operations and engineering directors from those retail insurance providers who are choosing to take a particular approach to technology and want to use the platform to build faster. _Their_ users are people who are building on top, and they go to great pains to understand their users and their needs.
+They aren't kidding themselves that the customer of their interesting scheduling framework are finance industry execs; their customers are the people who work to build something of relevance on top of it.
+Know who your users really are and whether you're meeting their needs by what you're building.

+  [part missing] it's innovative for what top level user needs it is solving and how you stay ahead of the creeping commoditisation

-  - If you're working on a product used in a container orchestration system which builds on or alongside k8s, and your core business is that you intend to release it as a product/service, and you know how to avoid being eaten by a provider or being replaced with a feature bump, all power to you.
+  If you're working on a product used in a container orchestration system which builds on or alongside k8s, and your core business is that you intend to release it as a product/service, and you know how to avoid being eaten by a provider or being replaced with a feature bump - or indeed if you intend to become just attractive enough to get acquired by a provider who wants to improve the value of their service by integrating what you do - then all power to you.
-  - However, if you're working setting up your own k8s based container orchestration system for your organisation which is in, say, retail insurance, then the odds are fairly good that you're doing work which has already been replaced by platform providers.

-## Hot take 🔥
+## Hot takes 🔥
-  - getting into containers right now is skating to where the puck is
-  - getting into serverless right now is skating to where the puck is going... to some extent
-  - depends on your desired customer and how far long tech adoption curve they are
-  - there's still money to be made in managing VMs in customers slower to move
-  - but more people have those skills, and those customers will eventually want to move
+  Getting into containers right now is skating to where the puck is.
+Getting into serverless right now is skating to where the puck is going... to some extent.
+This depends on your desired customer and how far along the adoption curve they are.
+There's still money to be made in managing VMs in customers slower to move but more people have those skills, and those customers will eventually want to move so you might have a lot of competition for the type of work that has a Best Before Date attached.

+  There is less competition on the left side as skills have not yet diffused to commodity, so make yourself more valuable and get more career prospects by staying on the left side of mass-market.
+Far too far left and you might miss: investing in skills that don't make it to adoption; but roll the dice if you want or learn how to sense the landscape of the industry and make better bets than others!

-  - embrace the adoption of abstractions, though know a bit about where they leak to make good evaluations
+  Generally, stay abreast of industry trends and be wary of getting into a rut and rejecting change.
+Treat 'not invented here' and the sunk cost fallacy with extreme skepticism so you know when you're suffering from inertia that can prevent you from moving left and up the value chain.
+Embrace the adoption of abstractions, ensuring you know a bit about where they leak so that you can make good evaluations of options.
-  - treat NIH/sunk cost with extreme skepticism
-  - keep up with industry trends and be wary of getting into a rut and rejecting change